mrdubya/bblogger/README.md

 name with the `-u` command line option.
 If you want to script invoking the logging script you can also provide the password using the `-p` command line option, although this is not recommended.

+If you want to log a FTTC/vdsl2 connection then use the -c command line option to specify a vdsl connection.

 INI Configuration File
 ======================